 For other Google services, such as Google Workspace, licensing is user-based.
 For these services, a user needs to be assigned a license to use the service.
 For details, see the next section on assigning user-based licenses.

 If you purchased only one Google service that has user-based licensing, all of your users get a license for that service by default.
 You don’t need to assign licenses.

 You need to assign licenses if one of these statements applies:

-- You purchased multiple subscriptions of the same service, such as multiple Drive storage subscriptions with different storage capacities.
+- You purchased multiple subscriptions of the same service, such as different editions of Google Workspace.

-You can assign licenses to individual users, to everyone in an organizational unit, or to everyone in your Google Cloud account.
+You can assign licenses to individual users, to everyone in an organizational unit, or to everyone in your organization.